 Pearson’s correlation coefficient is only sensitive to the linear dependence between two variables.
 It is possible that two variables have a perfect non-linear relationship when the correlation coefficient is low.
-Notice the scatter plots below with correlation equal to 0.
-There are clearly relationships but they are not linear and therefore cannot be determined with Pearson’s correlation coefficient.
+Notice the scatter plots below with a correlation equal to 0.
+There are clear relationships but they are not linear and therefore cannot be determined with Pearson’s correlation coefficient.

 Correlation and Causation

 If variable A is highly correlated with variable B, it does not necessarily mean A causes B or vice versa.
 It is possible that an unknown third variable C is causing both A and B to change.
 For example, if ice cream sales at the beach are highly correlated with the number of shark attacks, it does not imply that increased ice cream sales cause increased shark attacks.
 They are triggered by a third factor: summer.

 This example demonstrates a common mistake that people make: assuming causation when they see correlation.
 In this example, it is hot weather that is a common factor.
 As the weather is hotter, more people consume ice cream and more people swim in the ocean, making them susceptible to shark attacks.